carlobortolan/Jobfinder/README.md

-# Embloy Mobile App
+# Jobfinder App

+> [!IMPORTANT]
+> As of April 27, 2024, this project has been archived and will probably not be activated or updated in the future.

-This repository contains the source code for Embloy's mobile app.
+This repository contains the source code for a simple jobfinder mobile app written before the start of the TUM iPraktikum W23/24.
-The Embloy Mobile App is a iOS >= 14.0 application built with SwiftUI that serves as a mobile client to [Embloy's API](httpt://github.com/embloy/embloy-backend).
+The app is a iOS >= 14.0 application built with SwiftUI that serves as a mobile client to a deprecated version of [Embloy's API](httpt://github.com/embloy/).
 It allows users to search for jobs, apply filters, and view job details.

+## Demo

+# TODO:

 ## License